timlegge/docker-snmpsim-openDCIM/README.md

 ## SNMP OID Information

 ### Geist Watchdog 15P
-The Watchdog 15P has an internal temperature and humidity sensors and have support for external temperature probes.
+The Watchdog 15P has an internal temperature and humidity sensor and has support for external temperature probes.

 openDCIM deals with the internal and each external sensor as seperate templates and as a separate device with the same IP address and SNMP info.